IAmSSH/SwaggerAlert/README.md

 ## Download

-The extension is under evaluation by Mozilla and will be available shortly on Firefox Add-Ons store.
+The extension is available on Firefox Add-Ons store.
+You can head over [here](https://addons.mozilla.org/en-US/firefox/addon/swagger-notifier/) to download and start using the extension.

-Till then, you can download the code here, and use it by manually importing it in Firefox Browser.
-The tutorial to import custom add-ons can be found [here](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).